lmullen/lincolnmullen.com/content/courses/christianity.2021/index.md

 *Class participation (10%).* In addition to participating in class discussions, specific opportunities for participating in class (in person or online) will be explained prior to class sessions.

-*Reading quizzes (10%).* Any class may include a brief quiz over the assigned readings.
+*Reading quizzes (10%).* Any class may (and likely will) include a brief quiz over the assigned readings.

-*Short writing assignments (5 × 5% each = 25%).* Six short writing assignments are due in Blackboard before the start of class on the day assigned (no exceptions).
+*Short writing assignments (5 × 5% each = 25%).* Five short writing assignments are due in Blackboard before the start of class on the day assigned (no exceptions).
 The prompts for these writing assignments are on the schedule below.
+There are six prompts; you may select any five that you wish to write.

 *Paper on reception of Christianity in non-Western cultures (15%).* You will be asked to write a five- to six-page paper on how Christianity has been transmitted and received in non-Western cultures, comparing the approaches in Achebe's _Things Fall Apart_ and Sanneh's _Disciples of All Nations_ and drawing on any other class material you find suitable.
 Full instructions for this assignment will be provided in advance.